The heavens declare the glory of God...The law of the Lord is perfect, refreshing the soul. Psalm 19:1, 7 (NIV)

 Scientific data can sometimes serve as God’s way of warning us when we are standing too close to the scriptural “picture,” or at the wrong angle, or with the wrong expectations.
 The purpose of science is not to verify nor to add to inspired Scripture, but science can help us eliminate improper ways of reading it.
 Likewise, Christians should thoughtfully and appropriately encourage science to rigorously test its own theories and question its own assumptions, especially when science appears to contradict Scripture.
 Yet because they are both means of God’s revelation of himself to us, they must work together towards an ultimate harmony.

 Clues to the original intended meaning can be found in the style of language, the genre of literature, the original audience, and the historical and cultural context.
 Read More >

 Science and the Scripture Conversation with: John Walton In this video, John Walton discusses the problem of trying to integrate ancient scripture with our modern worldview.
 He notes...
 Read More >

-When Christians discuss creation, evolution, and design, it is easy to focus immediately on areas of controversy and disagreement.
-We think it is important to start by pointing o...
+When Christians discuss creation, evolution, and design, it is easy to focus on the controversy and disagreement.
+We think it is important to point out areas on which nearly all Chris...
 Read More >

 A vast number of congregational leaders know that when they deal with evolution, they are also dealing with job security.
 Read More >